showermat/squashfs-ng-rs/readme.md

         },
     }

 Squashfs-tools-ng must be installed to build or use this library -- for example, [squashfs-tools-ng](https://aur.archlinux.org/packages/squashfs-tools-ng) in the AUR for Arch Linux.
+The current commit is intended to be built against release [v1.3.0](https://github.com/AgentD/squashfs-tools-ng/releases/tag/v1.3.0).

 **See [the API documentation](http://docs.rs/squashfs-ng) for more.**